0kiran/tsh/README.md

 This directory contains the files you will need for the CS:APP Shell Lab.

-tsh.c
-        This is the file containing the main evaluation logic.
+- tsh.c — This is the file containing the main evaluation logic.

-tsh_helper.{c,h}
-	Implements some of the utility routines you will need
+- tsh_helper.{c,h} — Implements some of the utility routines you will need

-csapp.{c,h}
-	Utility files used in CS:APP textbook.
-These included wrapped versions of a number of system functions, plus the SIO safe I/O library
+- csapp.{c,h} — Utility files used in CS:APP textbook.
+These included wrapped versions of a number of system functions, plus the SIO safe I/O library.

-tshref*
-	This is the reference shell executable
+- tshref* — This is the reference shell executable

-sdriver.c
-        The shell driver source program
+- sdriver.c — The shell driver source program

-runtrace.c
-	The trace interpreter source program
+- runtrace.c — The trace interpreter source program

-trace{00-24}.txt
-	Trace files used by the driver
+- trace{00-24}.txt — Trace files used by the driver

-config.h
-        Header file for sdriver.c
+- config.h — Header file for sdriver.c

-mycat.c
-myenv.c
-myintp.c
-myints.c
-mykill.pl
-myspin1.c
-myspin2.c
-mysplit.c
-mysplitp.c
-mytstpp.c
-mytstps.c
-	These are helper programs that are referenced in the trace files.
+- my*.c — These are helper programs that are referenced in the trace files.

-Makefile:
-        This is the makefile that builds the driver program.
+- Makefile — This is the makefile that builds the driver program.